-The Tonerider AC2 is a PAF style humbucker that delivers warmth, fullness and plenty of sustain.
+The Tonerider AC2 Alnico II PAF is a PAF style humbucker that delivers warmth, fullness and plenty of sustain.
 Based upon the legendary Gibson Patent-Applied-For pickups, these humbuckers have the Alnico II magnet, a classic construction that holds a place in many a guitarists heart.

 These pickups are perfect if you’re looking for that vintage, 50s era guitar tone, delivering buttery smooth distorted tones and chiming cleans that are often described as more single coil than humbucker.
 Tonerider winds these pickups with less than 30 turns per layer to stay in line with the vintage PAF design, making them great for those seeking the sweet, warm sounds of the past.

-These pickups are designed for players who want to make their Tele a bit edgier, so be warned they aren’t the usual twang-y Tele pickups.
+Designed for players who want to make their Tele a bit edgier, be warned the Tonerider Hot Classics Tele pickups aren’t your usual twang-y Tele pickups.
 They are a lot hotter, giving you plenty of grit when you need it.
 They’re constructed with Alnico III magnets that give excellent articulation when playing chords, even when using drive and distortion pedals.

 The Hot Classics Tele pickups have a strong midrange and a thick bass response whilst retaining plenty of upper register clarity, making them spot on for Rock and Blues players who need some extra edge from their Telecaster style guitar.
 They’ll still give you plenty of clean clarity so rest assured they’re not just for players who like things dirty.